 First, you want to click on Manage Subscribers in the menu (you can click on any of the following images to see them larger):

 AWeber then brings up your subscriber list in the resulting window.
 Note the search box at the top: it’s very powerful, as you’re about to see.
-(You can see how many subscribers are on this list but — 35,736 — but I’ve cut off the screen capture so you can’t see any addresses.)
+(You can see how many subscribers are on this list — 35,736 — but I’ve cut off the screen capture so you can’t see any addresses.)

 Now you want to use that search box to do a powerful search.
 I’m going to use three search parameters (click the green “+ in a circle” button to add more parameters).
-I want use the “Select Field” to find those who are 1) actual subscribers (ignore any unsubscribed, and anyone who hasn’t confirmed yet) who 2) have been subscribers for some period of time (say, a minimum of one year), and 3) in that same period of time, have “No Opens”.
+I want to use the “Select Field” to find those who are 1) actual subscribers (ignore any unsubscribed, and anyone who hasn’t confirmed yet) who 2) have been subscribers for some period of time (say, a minimum of one year), and 3) in that same period of time, have “No Opens”.
 Then click the blue “Search” button.
 Here’s what that looks like in the search box, and the results I got using those parameters:

 How Does the ESP Know There Haven’t Been Opens?